 - People living in the northern hemisphere, countries where the sun angle is shallow

 - People spending a lot of time indoors, or cover their skin all the time they go out or use sunscreens (sunscreens with SPF 30 decreases body’s ability to synthesize vitamin D by 95%)

 Diseases associated with Vitamin D deficiency

-With mild deficiency of Vitamin-D, you may have vague symptoms like tiredness and general aches, while some may not develop any of the deficient signs.
+With mild deficiency, you may have vague symptoms like tiredness and general aches, while some may not develop any of the deficient signs.
 However, with more severe deficiency you can have following signs and symptoms:

 - Pain and weakness in bones and muscles

 - Atopic dermatitis, eczema, psoriasis, psoriatic arthritis

 - Erectile dysfunction, journal of sexual medicine 2014